Lewis J. Wesselius, MD

 Pulmonary Case of the Month CME Information

-Members of the Arizona, New Mexico, Colorado and California Thoracic Societies and the Mayo Clinic are able to receive 0.25 AMA PRA Category 1 Credits™ for each case they complete.
+Members of the Arizona, New Mexico and Colorado Thoracic Societies and the Mayo Clinic are able to receive 0.25 AMA PRA Category 1 Credits™ for each case they complete.
 Completion of an evaluation form is required to receive credit and a link is provided on the last panel of the activity.

 0.25 AMA PRA Category 1 Credit(s)™